tinacms/tinacms/.changeset/sharp-masks-double.md

 '@tinacms/app': patch
 ---

-Prevent unhandled promise when not able to determine collection for file
+Prevent unhandled promise rejection when not able to determine collection for file